Saturday, 25 May 2013

 My Life In Magazines

-When I was a child, my sister and I used to get June & School Friend every week.
-We actually got it between us - I can't remember us ever arguing about who read it first, though - maybe it was automatically Julia, as she was the eldest!
-I can't remember anything about it at all, apart from one story called 'Swimming To Fame', about some girls who competed in swimming competitions (duh-uh!).
+When I was a child, my sister and I used to get June and School Friend every week.
+I can't remember us ever arguing about who read it first - maybe it was automatically Julia, as she was the eldest!
+I recall little about the contents, apart from one story called 'Swimming To Fame', about some girls who competed in swimming competitions.
 I was fascinated by all the different strokes, particularly the butterfly.
-Didn't do me any good - I never got past half a width with a rubber ring!
+Didn't do me any good - I never got past half a width.

-What most people remember most about Jackie is The Cathy & Claire Page - yes, the problem page!
+What most people remember most about Jackie is The Cathy & Claire Page (the problem page).
 How can I make him fancy me?
 Why hasn't the boy I met on holiday replied to my letters?
 How I longed to be grown up like those 13 year olds, wearing white lipstick and bell bottom trousers and going out with boys!
-Then there were the pin-ups on the back page - long forgotten names like Jack Wild, Ben Murphy, George Best... and David Cassidy, of course!
+Then there were the pin-ups on the back page - long forgotten names like Jack Wild, Ben Murphy, George Best... and David Cassidy, of course. 😁

-By the time I was 12, I had my own magazine.
-Every Saturday evening, all to myself - the wonder that was Fabulous 208!
-Dig that groovy frock!
+By the time I was 12, I had my own magazine, all to myself.
+Every Saturday evening, the wonder that was Fabulous 208

-Fabulous 208 was, as well as being a teenage mag, all about Radio Luxembourg (the frequency of which was 208) - I used to listen to it all the time, with DJs Kid Jenson, Dave Christian, Mark Wesley.
+As well as being a mag for teenage girls, generally, it was all about Radio Luxembourg (the frequency of which was 208) - I used to listen to the station all the time, with DJs Kid Jenson, Dave Christian, Mark Wesley.
 I adored this magazine.
-Saturday evening when it arrived was the highlight of my week.
-My friend Sally and I used to ring each other up to discuss what was in it, cut out the pictures, etc... ahhhh!
-These sort of magazines often featured some column allegedly written by a pop star - I think there was a David Cassidy one in Fab 208!
-My friend Sally used to insist it was really by him - even then, I knew it wasn't.
-Oh dear, maybe I was born jaded...
+Its arrival was the highlight of my week.
+My friend Sally and I used to ring each other up to discuss what was in it, cut out the pictures, etc... 😁

-Another big favourite around this time was Disco 45, which was, if I remember rightly, just full of all the lyrics to songs in the Top 20 - I never sang, but I think I used to follow the lyrics when I heard the songs on the radio!
+Another big favourite around this time was Disco 45, which, if I remember rightly, consisted of all the lyrics to songs in the Top 20.
+And doubtless a column 'written by' Marc Bolan or Rod Stewart, I imagine.

 There - it was all of 5p!!

-I then moved on to more girly magazines, none of which existed after the mid 1970s: Valentine, Mirabelle, Petticoat - and Romeo, and Look Now, but I couldn't find any pictures of them.
+I then moved on to more girly magazines, few of which existed after the mid 1970s: Valentine, Mirabelle, Petticoat, Romeo.
+A new one came out in about 1972 - Look Now.
+I think that one lasted a bit longer.

-I must just move back for a moment here; I remember going to stay with Julia's godmother in the summer of 1971, when I was just 12, and sitting in her conservatory sneakily looking at a copy of her glossy, glamorous Vanity Fair...
+I must just take a step back for a moment; I remember going to stay with Julia's godmother in the summer of 1971, when I was 11 or just 12, and sitting in her conservatory sneakily looking at a copy of her glossy, glamorous Vanity Fair...

-.... and reading this article, furtively looking up to make sure no-one caught me reading it.
-It was about a new book that had just been published called The Sensuous Woman, by some bird called 'J'.
-In the interview with her she talked about oral sex - and I really, really did think that oral sex meant talking about it....
+Judging by the cover, it must have been this very edition.
+I sat on a sun lounger reading an article, furtively looking up to make sure no-one caught me doing so.
+It was about a new book that had just been published called The Sensuous Woman, by some woman called 'J'.
+In the interview with her she talked about oral sex - and I really, really did think that oral sex meant talking about it.
+I hadn't come across the term before (as one would hope, at that age), and I couldn't work out why the practice was worthy of such discussion.

-.... and, of course, the wonderful Cosmo!
+...and, of course, Cosmo!
 That magazine taught me so much - I kid you not!
-In this article I've tried to pick issues with the covers that I actually remember, and I loved this one in 1976 of Jerry Hall; I believe it came out around the time she danced with Bryan Ferry in the video for Roxy Music's 'Let's Stick Together' - that was in her pre-Jagger days, of course.
+In this article I've tried to find issues with the covers that I actually remember.
+I loved this one in 1976 of Jerry Hall; I believe it came out around the time she danced with Bryan Ferry in the video for Roxy Music's 'Let's Stick Together' - that was in her pre-Jagger days, of course.

-... and I remember, one day in the late 80s, my brother coming round with this brilliant new publication he'd discovered when he'd been up north :
+One day in the mid-late 80s, my brother came round with this brilliant new publication he'd discovered when he'd been working up north:

 It was only about twelve pages long at the time, until it caught on and became available everywhere.
-I still buy it now, sometimes.
-My favourites are Modern Parents, The Critics, the Drunk Bakers, Mr Logic - and then there are the old favourites like Sid The Sexist, Paul Whicker the tall vicar - and the Pathetic Sharks!
-I still love the Top Tips, too :)
+I bought it for many years.
+My favourites were Modern Parents, The Critics, the Drunk Bakers, Mr Logic - and then there are the old favourites like Sid The Sexist, Paul Wicker the tall vicar, and the Pathetic Sharks.

-That's pretty much when I stopped buying magazines on a regular basis.
+That's pretty much when I stopped buying magazines.
 I moved onto Marie Claire for a while, but I found that, by then, I just wasn't very interested in many of the articles.
-I find that many of them in such magazines as Red, She, Elle, etc sound as if they're going to be really fascinating - and then they're just not.
-Either that or I've read them all before - or just, quite simply, that they're aimed at people younger than me.
-So often I've bought one, finished reading it in about half an hour and thought well, that was a waste of £3.60, or whatever it cost.
-Much of them, now, is just advertising - and I don't just mean the adverts.
-I think the best women's glossy now is probably American Glamour, which I do get occasionally - I'm not ready to go onto Saga yet!
+I'd feel like I'd read them all before - or just, quite simply, that they were aimed at people younger than me.
+I'd buy one, finished reading it in about half an hour and think, well, that was a waste of £3.50, or whatever it cost.

 How do you mend a broken heart?